 - 2.1.
-Tyre Pressure Monitoring Function means a function of a vehicle able to evaluate the inflation pressure of the tyres or the variation of this inflation pressure over time and to transmit corresponding information to the user. - 2.2.
-Tyre Pressure Monitoring System (TPMS) means a system fitted on a vehicle, able to evaluate the inflation pressure of the tyres or the variation of this inflation pressure over time and to transmit corresponding information to the user while the vehicle is running. - 2.3.
-Cold tyre inflation pressure means the tyre pressure at ambient temperature, in absence of any pressure build-up due to tyre usage. - 2.4.
-Recommended cold inflation pressure means the pressure recommended for each tyre position by the vehicle manufacturer, for the intended service conditions of the given vehicle, as defined on the vehicle placard and/or the vehicle owner's manual.
+Tyre Pressure Monitoring System (TPMS) means a system fitted on a vehicle, able to [evaluate/monitor] the inflation pressure of the tyres or the variation of this inflation pressure over time and to transmit corresponding information to the user while the vehicle is running. - 2.2.
+Cold tyre inflation pressure means the tyre pressure at ambient temperature, in absence of any pressure build-up due to tyre usage. - 2.3.
+[Minimum cold tyre inflation pressure means the minimum cold tyre inflation pressure, specified by the tyre standardization bodies for given service conditions.]